 Bina Shah, a Wellesley and Harvard alumna, is a noted Karachi based author, journalist, editor, and blogger.
 She has published two novels and two collections of short stories.
 Her first collection of short stories, Animal Medicine, was published by Oxford University Press in 1999.
-The collection was followed by a well received novel, Where They Dream in Blue, that cataloged the return of an expatriate to Karachi.
-Ms. Shah currently edits the Alhamra Literary Review along with Illona Yusuf.
+The collection was followed by a well-received novel, Where They Dream in Blue, that cataloged the return of an expatriate to Karachi.
+Ms. Shah currently edits the Alhamra Literary Review along with Ilona Yusuf.

 How was it growing up in Pakistan in the 1980s under Zia-ul-Haq?

 Weird and tense.
 I remember the day Bhutto was hanged; I was only five but everyone was terrified that there would be some sort of reaction.
 And there wasn’t.
 The streets were quiet.
 Later, I remember “Black Days”, but I didn’t understand what they were about.
 I touched on those days in my short story ‘1978’ in Blessings, where this young boy grows up in the Zia era—the feeling of being out in some sort of wilderness physically echoes what it felt like in this country back then.

 You have spent a fair amount of time in the US.
 You spent your “early years” in Virginia and then upwards of five years in Massachusetts getting educated first at Wellesley and then at the School of Education at Harvard.
 Can you tell us a little more about your time in the US?

 Those were the years that formed me.
 From zero to five, you are absorbing everything and understanding how the world works.
 Getting your initial programming, so to speak.